osohq/oso/new-docs/content/any/tooling/repl.md

 Rust

-To install the oso REPL, you can use `cargo install --features=cli oso` to download + install it from crates.io.
+To install the Oso REPL, you can use `cargo install --features=cli oso` to download + install it from crates.io.
 Or run `cargo run --features=cli` from the `languages/rust/oso` directory in the [GitHub repository](https://github.com/osohq/oso).